-Area KPI description Base year (2024) 2026 Target Culture and Strategy Implementation in the last two years of training interventions at all levels, including top management, on gender difference and its value, stereotypes and unconscious bias Training provided to various business functions but training has not been completed at all levels Extend training related to gender equality to all levels of the organization Percentage of women in the organization with executive status The percentage of women with managerial status stands at 24 percent compared with an ISTAT industry average of 20% Women: 7 (24%) Men: 22 (71%) Achieving a difference of at least +10 % points (pp) from the average value of the industry to which it belongs orgar one o units Opportunities for growth and inclusion of women in organization responsible for one or more organizational There are 80 Managers (29 Executives + 51 Middle Managers including chief editors) of whom 24 Women (7 Executives + 17 Middle Managers) amounting to 30% women share of the total business Percentage of women in the first line of reporting to top management In the first line of reporting to the Summit, there are 16 people of whom 3 are women, or 19% compared to an ISTAT industry average of 10% Achievement of a difference of at least +10 % points (pp) from the average % value of women with managerial status in their industry organization with delegated over spending/investment, of at least +10 % points (pp) from the average % value of women with managerial Percentage of pay difference for same job level by gender and equal skills.
+Area KPI description Base year (2024) 2026 Target Culture and Strategy Implementation in the last two years of training interventions at all levels, including top management, on gender difference and its value, stereotypes and unconscious bias Training provided to various business functions but training has not been completed at all levels Extend training related to gender equality to all levels of the organization Percentage of women in the organization with executive status Achieving a difference of at least +10 % points (pp) from the average value of the industry to which it belongs Opportunities for growth and inclusion of women in portunities for growth d inclusion of women in There are 80 Managers (29 Executives + 51 Middle Managers including chief editors) of whom 24 Women (7 Executives + 17 Middle Managers) amounting to 30% women share of the total business Percentage of women in the first line of reporting to top management In the first line of reporting to the Summit, there are 16 people of whom 3 are women, or 19% compared to an ISTAT industry average of 10% Achievement of a difference of at least +10 % points (pp) from the average % value of women with managerial status in their industry first line of reporting to top management Percentage of women in the organization with delegated over spending/investment, of at least +10 % points (pp) from the average % value of women with managerial Percentage of pay difference for same job level by gender and equal skills.
 Collective Bargaining Agreement but not for The Delta between average male and female pay for the same job/role should be less than 10%.
 Pay equity by gender Percentage of female promotions on an annual basis For the following levels the KPI was not achieved: Level 4: women 4.12% - men 5.63%; Level 6: women 8.62% - men 9.68%; Level 7: women 6.25% - men 6.98%.
 Achieve the % of women promoted to total women on staff equal to the % of men promoted to total men on staff, taking into consideration the different functional levels.